 At his trial Guiteau's defense lawyers argued he was insane.
 Charles Guiteau considered himself a hero of the Stalwarts and began to plan a campaign to be President.
 "Guiteau went so far as to ask all those who had benefited politically by the assassination to contribute to his defense fund."
 His aspirations were cut off by a hangman's noose on June 30, 1882.

 So please, no more lefty complaints that the current crop of Republican candidates are crazy.
 I don't care if Michele Bachmann thinks God created the world in 1776 or that Sarah Palin believes she shot Bigfoot or that Mitt Romney swears he emerged from Massachusetts untainted by liberal ideas.
 Those thoughts are no more crazy that the Lefty idea that we can all collect disability and be artists if only taxes on CEO pay were higher.
 Republican Presidential aspirant ideas may not match up to reality very well, but we are talking politics, the art of telling voters what they want to hear, their own crazy ideas.
-As long as the Republicans don't start shooting at each other, our republic survive despite whatever the politicians throw at us.
+As long as the Republicans don't start shooting at each other, our republic will survive despite whatever the politicians throw at us.

 |III Blog list of articles|